data-tracks/DataOrchestra/README.md

 # Data-Orchestra

 A rust based dynamic heterogeneous distributed data landscape generator.
-Using a config and custom-made components one can easily deploy and test distributed landscape.
+Using a config and custom-made components one can easily deploy and test distributed landscapes.

 ## Quickstart